Brilliantcrank/airbag-industries/_posts/2008-03-28-farnsworth.md

 This afternoon, we talked to a client who’s been working with our templates for about a week.
 When asked if they were still happy with the work that we had done, the client replied thusly:

-<span class="quote">We’ve been tearing our hair out looking for things that you guys did wrong.</span>
+> We’ve been tearing our hair out looking for things that you guys did wrong.

 That’s always nice to hear.